SqueezeAILab/KVQuant/quant/README.md

 pip install flash-attn --no-build-isolation
 ```

-3. (Optional) For DBRX evaluation, please install transformers from source in the dbrx repository.
+3. (Optional) For DBRX evaluation, please install transformers from source in the dbrx directory.

 ---
-## Scripts (WIP)
+## Scripts for evaluating LLaMA / Mistral Models

 ### llama_simquant.py - used for simulated quantization experiments